sarahg500/ECS150P1/REPORT.md

 `fork() + exec() + wait ()` method to execute each arguments.
 And within each section, we compared the argument using `strcomp` to what we were given to ensure no other input would work on the code.
 With that, we had builtin commands execute once the arugment is called.
+If the command was not built in, then we used execvp() to execute the function with the given array of arguments that was parsed in the begining of the code.

 ## Future Improvements
 If we had more time, we could have improved our code by implementing more